StockholmUniversityRDMteam/2024-12-02-CarpentryStockholmTrio/index.md

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
     This workshop is open to doctoral students and researchers from the Stockholm Trio universities, i. e.
-Karolinska institute, KTH Royal institute of technology and Stockholm university.
+Karolinska institutet, KTH and Stockholm University.
 </p>